 WMAS were appointed as the PTS provider for Birmingham, Sandwell & Solihull with effect from 1 May 2017.
-The service has been commissioned by four key CCGs – Birmingham Cross City (lead), Birmingham South Central, Sandwell & West Birmingham and Solihull.
-The majority of CCGs throughout the West Midlands are associates to this agreement.
+The service has been commissioned by the lead CCG – Birmingham & Solihull with many CCGs in the West Midlands ‘associates’ to this agreement.

 What is included in the contract?